semaphoreci/artifact/README.md

 ### Workflow level

-**Use-case** - Promoting build artifacts accross pipelines. e.g. promoting from _Build and test_ pipeline into _Production deployment pipeline_.
+**Use-case** - Promoting build artifacts accross pipelines and block levels. e.g. promoting from _Build and test_ pipeline into _Production deployment pipeline_.

 This is dynamic level.
 New store is created for each new workflow.
 Here are examples for interacting with this store from any pipeline and any job within workflow.